Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Numerical results

 To compare, we use the same discretization setting for the DG, HDG, and HDG-EL methods.
 For each element $K\in\mc T_h$, we choose $p_x=p_y=6$, $N_a=28$, and $p_a=0$ to be consistent with the setting we use for the element training; see Section \ref{sec:num_elem_train}.
 For a sequence of tests at different levels of refinement, we shall start with an initial mesh discretized by a uniform $6\times 4$ partitioning (refinement level $l=0$ with total $24$ elements).
 Then, for each following refinement (refinement level $l=1,2,3,4$), we discretize the domain by a uniform $3(l+2)\times 2(l+2)$ partitioning.

-For the matrix solvers, note that we have two systems to invert for the HDG method, namely the local solver and the global solver; see Algorithm \ref{algrm:hdg}.
-For the DG method, we only have the global system \eqref{eq:dg} to invert.
-For HDG-EL, we only need to invert the global system since the local system is handled by element learning.
-For the DG method, we use a preconditioned GMRES method for inverting the system, where the preconditioner is obtained by inverting the advection-extinction subsystem with Matlab's UMFPACK subroutines.
-We observed in \cite{du2023fast} that this solver outperforms popular choices such as source iteration or directly applying UMFPACK to the whole system.
-For the HDG method, the local systems are inverted by UMFPACK.
-Then, the global system is inverted by the GMRES method.
-For HDG-EL, the global system is also inverted by GMRES for a fair comparison.
-The stopping criterion for all the GMRES methods is chosen to be $10^{-4}$ of the relative $l^2$ error.
+For the iterative solvers, we use a stopping criterion for all the GMRES methods of $10^{-4}$ in the relative $l^2$ error.
+Refer to Section \ref{sec:solver} for the details of the solvers.
 We choose this weak stopping criterion for a fair comparison between the classical approaches (DG and HDG) and the machine learning accelerated approach (HDG-EL), since the neural network's testing error is no smaller than $10^{-4}$ (see Figure \ref{fig:samp_train_test_error}).
 All computation will be carried out in Matlab-R2023a with an Apple M1 CPU using a single thread.
 Despite this, we remark that for HDG and HDG-EL, their local solvers could be easily parallelized with Matlab's parfor command, and a faster convergence can be expected under parallelization.
 Here we deliberately do not to use any parallelization for a fair comparison between DG and HDG/HDG-EL.

 To estimate the error, we calculate a numerical solution by the DG method on an overrefined mesh with the refinement level $l=10$, namely, on a $36\times 24$ partition.
 We also increase the stopping criterion of the GMRES to $10^{-8}$ to match the high precision of this overrefined solution.
 We then compare the solution (mean intensity) obtained by DG, HDG, and HDG-EL methods against this overrefined solution to estimate the numerical error.